bryanbraun/bryanbraun.github.io/_posts/2015-09-19-on-keeping-your-gh-pages-and-master-branch-in-sync.md

 Simply click to change the default branch to `gh-pages`, and use the trash icon (like the one circled above) to delete your master branch (you'll want to make sure your gh-pages branch is identical to master before you delete `master`).

 In retrospect, it seems so obvious.
 A branch is a branch, and "master" is just a name.
 If your repo uses `gh-pages` as **its master** then you'll never have to keep branches in sync again.
 That's my kind of solution.

+**Update:**

+This approach is no longer necessary, now that Github lets you use master, or a `/docs` folder for github-pages.